-Our analytic plan, designed prior to reviewing our data or beginning analysis, was to estimate excess deaths in 2020 using the relationship between 2020 all-cause mortality, directly assigned Covid-19 mortality, and historical all-cause mortality at the county-level.
-Though we did not have a formal, prespecified plan, our a priori hypothesis was that excess deaths would exceed directly assigned Covid-19 deaths and that the percent of excess deaths not assigned to Covid-19 would vary by county-level factors.
-During the revision process, we introduced sensitivity analyses to assess the robustness of our results to alternative inclusion criteria, modified our approach to examining variation in excess deaths not assigned to Covid-19 to allow for full model stratification, and updated the analyses to reflect the most recent data and allow for a time lag that would better account for possible bias caused by incomplete data.
+Our analytic plan, designed prior to reviewing our data or beginning analysis, was to estimate excess deaths in 2020 using the relationship between 2020 all-cause mortality, directly assigned COVID-19 mortality, and historical all-cause mortality at the county-level.
+Although we did not have a formal, prespecified plan, our a priori hypothesis was that excess deaths would exceed directly assigned COVID-19 deaths and that the percent of excess deaths not assigned to COVID-19 would vary by county-level factors.
+During the revision process, we introduced sensitivity analyses to assess the robustness of our results to alternative inclusion criteria, modified our approach to examining variation in excess deaths not assigned to COVID-19 to allow for full model stratification, and updated the analyses to reflect the most recent data and allow for a time lag that would better account for possible bias caused by incomplete data.
 The results of this study are reported as per the Strengthening the Reporting of Observational Studies in Epidemiology (STROBE) guidelines (S1 Table).

-Data Sources
+Data sources

-We used NCHS provisional data on all-cause mortality and directly assigned Covid-19 mortality by county of residence from January 1 to December 31, 2020.
+We used NCHS provisional data on all-cause mortality and directly assigned COVID-19 mortality by county of residence from January 1 to December 31, 2020.
 The data were considered provisional due to a time lag between the occurrence of deaths and the completion, submission, and processing of death certificates.
-To account for possible lags in mortality reporting, we used data generated on March 12, 2021 (ten weeks after the end date), meaning that all deaths occurring before December 31 that were reported before March 12 were captured.
+To account for possible lags in mortality reporting, we used data generated on March 12, 2021 (10 weeks after the end date), meaning that all deaths occurring before December 31 that were reported before March 12 were captured.
 Prior analyses of NCHS provisional data have found that provisional mortality data can have low completeness in the first month after a death occurs but are more than 75% complete within 8 weeks after a death [31].
-94% of deaths assigned to Covid-19 by NCHS had Covid-19 reported as the underlying cause of death; the other 6% had Covid-19 listed somewhere else on the death certificate [32].
-The original NCHS data file included 3,140 counties, but the exact number of Covid-19 deaths was censored for counties with 1-9 deaths.
-We limited to counties with 20 or more Covid-19 deaths because death rate estimates based on death counts of less than 20 have a high relative standard error and are thus considered unreliable [33].
-The final number of counties included in the analysis was 2,096, and the exclusion criteria are detailed in Fig S1.
+A total of 94% of deaths assigned to COVID-19 by NCHS had COVID-19 reported as the underlying cause of death; the other 6% had COVID-19 listed somewhere else on the death certificate [32].
+The original NCHS data file included 3,140 counties, but the exact number of COVID-19 deaths was censored for counties with 1 to 9 deaths.
+We limited to counties with 20 or more COVID-19 deaths because death rate estimates based on death counts of less than 20 have a high relative standard error and are thus considered unreliable [33].
+The final number of counties included in the analysis was 2,096, and the exclusion criteria are detailed in S1 Fig.

-To construct a historical comparison period, we utilized data from CDC Wonder reporting allcause mortality for 2013 through 2018 by county of residence.
-We also used U.S. Census data on county population and age distribution from 2013 to 2020 and data on sociodemographic and health factors from a variety of consolidated sources including the 2020 RWJ Foundation County Health Rankings.
+To construct a historical comparison period, we utilized data from CDC WONDER reporting all-cause mortality for 2013 through 2018 by county of residence.
+We also used US Census data on county population and age distribution from 2013 to 2020 and data on sociodemographic and health factors from a variety of consolidated sources including the 2020 RWJ Foundation County Health Rankings.
 A list of these data sources is provided in S2 Table.
-The present investigation relied on deidentified publicly available data and was therefore exempted from review by the Boston University Medical Center Institutional Review Board.
+The present investigation relied on de-identified publicly available data and was therefore exempted from review by the Boston University Medical Center Institutional Review Board.

-Death Rates
+Death rates

-We produced crude death rates for all-cause and directly coded Covid-19 mortality in 2020 using the reported death counts and the estimated county-level population on July 1, 2020.
+We produced crude death rates for all-cause and directly coded COVID-19 mortality in 2020 using the reported death counts and the estimated county-level population on July 1, 2020.
 To compute an average historical death rate for 2013 to 2018, we divided the sum of deaths from 2013 to 2018 by the total population from 2013 to 2018.

-Sociodemographic and Health Factors
+Sociodemographic and health factors